York College of Pennsylvania: Rankings

-The college is ranked by U.S. News & World Report as 78th (tie) in its Regional Universities of the North category as of 2018 and is named a Best Northeastern College by The Princeton Review.
+The college is ranked by U.S. News & World Report as 78th (tie) in its Regional Universities of the North category as of 2018 and is named a Best Mid-Atlantic College by The Princeton Review.
 The college is also included in Barron's Best Buys in College Education and is ranked by Parents and Colleges as eighth on its list of Top 10 Best Value Private Colleges and Universities.
 The college was listed among 100 "Colleges Worth Considering" nationwide by The Washington Post.

 Student life

-On-campus entertainment events are produced by the Campus Activities Board, a committee of the Student Senate.
+On-campus entertainment events are produced by the Campus Activities Board, a independently operated committee of the Student Senate.

-York College is the host campus for WVYC, The Spartan (the student-led newspaper), and YCP Rhapsody, an a cappella singing group, along with as many as 90 other clubs and organizations.
+York College is the host campus for WVYC, The Spartan (the student-led newspaper), and YCP Rhapsody, an a cappella singing group, along with as many as 76 other clubs and organizations.
 The college has two engineering-related student groups: The YCP Collegiate Engineering Society and YCP Women in Science and Engineering.